ravitbarlev/DS23_Module3_Assingments/REPORT_TEMPLATE.md

 ## 1. Problem framing
 Business question (one short paragraph):
-The time frame presented in "Olist_orders_dataset" file is 04/10/2016 (first order) until 17/10/2018.
+The time frame presented in "Olist_orders_dataset" file is 04/10/2016 (first order) until 29/08/2018.
-I would like to predict the orders placed beyond 17/10/2018.
-In fact, I would like to supply the Purchasing department the full forcast a year ahead, i.e. until 17/10/2019.
+I would like to predict the orders placed beyond 29/08/2018.
+In fact, I would like to supply the Purchasing department the full forcast a year ahead, i.e. until 29/08/2019.

 Target definition:
+Orders Forecast a year ahead - 29/08/18 to 29/08/2019
-number of orders placed startimg from 17/10/2018 to 17/10/2019 **Primary metric and why it fits the business cost** (cost of a false positive vs a false negative; for forecasting, cost of over- vs under-forecasting):
+**Primary metric and why it fits the business cost** (cost of a false positive vs a false negative; for forecasting, cost of over- vs under-forecasting):